 Do not place it in a sunny location, as the leaves may burn and develop brown spots.

-If direct sunlight is intense for several hours, the damage can be irreversible and the leaves of the Tortum can be burned.
+If direct sunlight is intense for several hours, the damage can be irreversible, and the leaves of the Tortum can be burned.

-Proper Light Maintaining Tips
+Proper Light & Temperature Maintaining Tips

 - Use shade curtains during high-light and high-temperature months.